Scrappy-Doo: Reception

 Scrappy was initially seen as a "good idea" by Saturday Morning Review.
 Viewership seemed to react positively to Scrappy, as Scooby's ratings went up with Scrappy's arrival.
 The character continued to be a success for the next decade.
-Story editor Duane Poole noted, "Scrappy solved a lot of story problems.
+Story editor Duane Poole noted that "Scrappy solved a lot of story problems.
 Before you had to get Shaggy and Scooby into dangerous situations—and there was no real easy way to get them there—with Scrappy, he, uh, picked them up and carried them there.
 He just charged in.
 He was just such the antithesis of what Scooby and Shaggy were.
 The dynamic was great fun to play."

-Joe Ruby and Ken Spears seemed to have a less than positive view on the character.
-The co-founder of Ruby-Spears enterprises said, "Everyone was upset", though was unclear about whether this concerned business reasons (they had started their own company two years earlier) or personal creative reasons (considering that if Scooby had been canceled, then the last slot would have hit their show instead), starting when, in 1979, it looked a pilot of theirs would be renewed over Scooby's.
+Joe Ruby and Ken Spears seemed to have a less-than-positive view of the character.
+The co-founder of Ruby-Spears enterprises said, "Everyone was upset", though was unclear about whether this concerned business reasons (they had started their own company two years earlier) or personal creative reasons (considering that if Scooby had been canceled, then the last slot would have hit their show instead), starting when, in 1979, it appeared that a pilot of theirs would be renewed over Scooby's.
 Mark Evanier, who wrote said pilot, was hired impromptu to write Scrappy-Doo into a new pilot to renew interest in Scooby.
 As a result, Scooby was renewed over theirs, which was upsetting for them.
 "Scrappy would charge in and solve things, so he was useful, in that way.
-A lot of people made derogatory comments about it at the studio and you know you don't want to be saddled with something based on, you know, network [...] but I think I liked working with it most of those cartoons."
-Said Charles M. Howell, a writer who originally joined the franchise back on The New Scooby and Scrappy-Doo Show and continued to work on various iterations of the show until finally ending his tenure in the late '80s after penning the pilot episode for A Pup Named Scooby-Doo.
+A lot of people made derogatory comments about it at the studio and you know you don't want to be saddled with something based on, you know, network [...] but I think I liked working with it most of those cartoons," said Charles M. Howell, a writer who originally joined the franchise back on The New Scooby and Scrappy-Doo Show and continued to work on various iterations of the show until finally ending his tenure in the late 1980s after penning the pilot episode for A Pup Named Scooby-Doo.